jonvieira/table-view-sample/README.md

 # TableViewMinhasTarefas
-Exemplo de utilização do TableView, componente de listagem do iOS
+Example of using TableView, iOS listing component

 ## Screenshots</br>